Shewetaank/serverDictionary/README.txt

 3. Browse to the out directory for the server and client files.
 The output will be there.

 Note- In case the input files are missing the top nodes that particular file will be skipped and shown in the output of the program.
+A good practice to add some test cases but I have not added them for this task.